ec-europa/europa-component-library/docs/Migrating-v4.md

 - Classes `ecl-button__icon--before` and `ecl-button__icon--after` are no longer needed for the icon; position is detected using CSS.
 - To keep consistency, CSS class for call to action button has been renamed from `ecl-button--call` to `ecl-button--cta`
 - `ghost`button is now called like that everywhere (it was sometimes called `text` previously).
 CSS classes haven't been modified
+- Added documentation for button with icon only

 ### Links